Gdcorte/phpRouting/readme.md

 Developed by: Gustavo Diniz da Corte
 Email: gustavodacorte@gmail.com

 This is a generic purpose basic MVC framework built for personal uses.
+Also, this project makes use of middlewares to help control user permissions.
 The purpose of development was to have a better undertanding of the MVC architecture and to study its implementation.

 How to run: